DPWorldFulfilment/DPWorld-FulfilmentAPI/RO_README.md

 ```

 ### Cancel RO API
-- **Description**: This API is used to cancel order that is in state which can be cancelled
+This API is used to cancel order that is in state which can be cancelled
 - **Rest URL**: {DNS}/api/v1/ims/inventory/cancel-order

 #### Request Param